Transport in Bratislava: Air

 Helicopters are allowed to land on any land or roof in Bratislava, as long as the pilot considers such place to be safe, and as long as the place either belongs to the pilot, or he has to have the owner's permission.
-A meadow in front of the Ružinov Hospital is routinely used for landing emergency service helicopters, despite the lack of any kind of description.

 The airspace over Bratislava is divided into two parts: the approximately 20 kilometers radius around the M. R. Štefánik Airport, where pilots are required to report to air traffic controllers and the rest of the city, where just a flying permit (letové povolenie) is sufficient.
 It is prohibited to fly over Bratislava in the night, yet flights do occur and go unpunished.

 River

 The Port of Bratislava is one of the two international river ports in Slovakia.
 The port connects Bratislava to international boat traffic, especially the interconnection from the North Sea to the Black Sea via the Rhine-Main-Danube Canal.

 Additionally, tourist lines operate from Bratislava's passenger port, including routes to Devín, Vienna and elsewhere.